 MiQ certified gas provides natural gas buyers with greater transparency on methane emissions so they can better understand what they’re buying and the impact it is having on the planet.
 With certified gas, buyers can choose lower emissions natural gas which can help with:

 - Net zero and ESG reporting claims

 - What are the principles that underpin MiQ’s approach?

-- Third-party audited: Impartial auditors or verifiers are a critical ingredient to any certification program.
+- Third-party audit: impartial auditors or verifiers are a critical ingredient to any certification program.

-– Avoids cherry picking: MiQ is encouraging all operators undergoing certification to eventually expand to all their assets.
+- Prevents cherry-picking: MiQ is encouraging all operators undergoing certification to eventually expand certification to all their assets.

 - Why focus on methane emissions in the oil and gas sector?

-Methane abatement is more vital now than ever, and oil and gas emissions are low-hanging fruit.
-MiQ supports the transition to a 100% renewable future, but methane abatement is vital to meet global climate targets.
+Methane abatement is more vital now than ever before, and oil and gas emissions are low-hanging fruit.
+MiQ supports the transition to a 100% renewable future, but we can address methane now to help meet global climate targets.

 Methane has more than 80 times the global warming potential of CO2, so reducing it helps buy time.
 The oil and gas industry emits the equivalent of 7bn tonnes of CO2 per annum but has the tools to abate up to 5.7bn tonnes by 2030.
 This would get us nearly 20% of the way toward halving annual GHG emissions and is equivalent to taking 1.2bn polluting cars off the road.